Concordium/concordium.github.io/source/shared/net/desktop-wallet/install-ledger-app.rst

 #.
 Enter your PIN code.

+#.
+To open the Terminal application, click the **Launchpad** icon in the **Dock**, type *Terminal* in the search field, then select **Terminal**.

+#.
+Navigate to where you have downloaded the Ledger install package.
+For example, this might be ``~/Downloads/concordium-ledger-app-2.0.1-target-2.0.0``.
+To navigate to this directory in a Terminal, enter ``cd ~/Downloads/concordium-ledger-app-2.0.1-target-2.0.0``.

+#.
 Load the certificate onto the Ledger by running the following script from the extracted folder:

    .. code-block:: console